Last content update: 5/18/2021

 People Who Need Extra Precautions

-We now know that some people are at higher risk for serious COVID-19 illness than others.
-Specifically, older adults and people with underlying health conditions are more likely to develop more serious symptoms and to require more intensive medical care.
+Among unvaccinated people, some people are at higher risk for serious COVID-19 illness than others.
+Specifically, unvaccinated older adults and unvaccinated people with underlying health conditions are more likely to develop more serious symptoms and to require more intensive medical care.

 Chronic lung disease or moderate to severe asthma